MohammadHamza987/SeleniumByMohammadHamza/README.md

-This project i have created to automate swaglabs with Selenium+Java+TestNG
+This project i have created to automate swaglabs with Selenium+Java+TestNG.